cjungmann/schemafw/userguide/ExportingData.md

 There are three main steps for making an export feature available,

-- A stored procedure
+- A stored procedure, in *setup/procs_contacts_export.sql*
-- A response mode that calls the procedure
+- A response mode that calls the procedure in *site/export_contacts.srm*
 - Some link to advertise and provide access to the export response mode.

 ### The Stored Procedure